Starlink vs. Comcast

 Satellite internet tends to be pricey, and Starlink is no exception.
 The most affordable plan starts at $120 per month, which is not cheap for internet access.
 Additionally, Starlink requires you to pay for your equipment upfront, rather than rolling the cost into your monthly bill, and these charges aren’t cheap.
 You can expect to pay either $599 or a whopping $2,500 for equipment, depending on the plan you select.

-Comcast, on the other hand, is very affordable.
-There are plans as low as $35 per month—possibly even lower, depending on your location.
-Even the fastest plans are priced very competitively, with a 1,000Mbps plan costing just $60 per month.
+Xfinity, on the other hand, is very affordable.
+Plans start at as low as $20 per month.
+Even the fastest plans are priced very competitively, with a 1,000Mbps plan costing just $65 per month.

 Looking for more affordable rural internet?
 Check out our roundup of the best cheap internet plans for rural areas.

-Both providers give you a wireless gateway so you can set up a home Wi-Fi network.
-Both providers also charge you extra for it.
-Starlink hits you with a large, one-time fee of either $599 or $2,500 for the router and satellite dish, while Xfinity charges a more reasonable $14 per month for the router.
-The gear is plenty good enough to handle the speeds of each provider.
+Both providers give you a wireless gateway so you can set up a home Wi-Fi network, but they also charge you extra for it.
+Starlink charges a large, one-time fee of either $599 or $2,500 for the router and satellite dish, while Xfinity charges a more reasonable $14 per month for the router.
+The gear is good enough to handle the speeds of each provider.

 Although we’re mostly focused on internet here, it’s worth noting that Comcast also offers a TV service called Xfinity TV.
 It’s a solid service in its own right, but the real advantage is being able to bundle it with internet, which often saves a little money compared to getting the two services separately.